Bayesian Analysis of Censored Spatial Data Based on a Non-Gaussian Model: Introduction

 The customary approach to spatial data modeling is to accept that the random field of interest is Gaussian.
 Nevertheless, this assumption always is threatened by the existence of non-Gaussianity features (such as: heavier tails or skewness) in data sets.
 Moreover, wrong Gaussian assumptions affect the accuracy of spatial predictions and cause bias in the resulting parameter estimates as well.
 So, the acceptance of the Gaussianity could be overly restrictive to interpret the quantity of interest.
 Therefore, there is a demand for a more flexible class of sampling models to perform efficient inference and spatial prediction in the resulting models.

 For modeling only skewed spatial data without heavy tails, the most commonly adopted strategy is to use the previous model after data transformation (Tadayon and Khaledi, 2015).
-Even so, an appropriate transformation if there exist, may not easy to obtain (see, e.g., De Oliveira et al., 1997).
+Even so, an appropriate transformation if there exist, may not easy to obtain (see, e.g., De Oliveira et al., 1997; Tadayon and Rasekh, 2018; Tadayon and Torabi, 2018).
 Kim and Mallick (2004) developed the skew Gaussian random field based on the skew normal distribution which has been introduced by Azzalini and Capitanio (1999).
 Zhang and El-Shaarawi (2010) recently introduced a new class of stationary process with skew normal marginal distributions.
 Using generalized skew Gaussian spatial field is also one of the other strategies which has been suggested by Prates et al. (2012).
-More details on skew spatial can be found in Rimstad et al. (2014) and Karimi and Mohammadzadeh (2011).
+More details on skew spatial can be found in Rimstad and Omre (2014) and Karimi and Mohammadzadeh (2011).